webqit/webflo/README.md

   </html>
   ```

-+ Start the Webflo server and navigate to `http://localhost:3000` on your browser to see your page.
++ Start the Webflo server and visit `http://localhost:3000` on your browser to see your page. 😃

   ```bash
   $ npm start